Overall Score

 Issues Found

-- 11 form inputs with 'all labeled' claim, but no validation error messaging or field-level help text visible—unclear if forms are truly usable for accessibility needs
+- 11 form inputs claim all have labels, but no validation error messaging or field-level help text visible; unclear if forms provide accessible error recovery or just dump errors at submission

 Recommendations